codecrafters-io/build-your-own-grep/stage_descriptions/multiple-matches-02-ss2.md

 ### Printing multiple matches

-When a single line contains multiple matches for the pattern, the `-o` flag prints each match on its own line.
+When a single line contains multiple matches for a pattern, the `-o` flag prints each match on its own line.

 For example: